 There is nothing left at the site of Hahn's Mill.
-A few of us meandered around and all we could see the trees and this creek (Keith Walker is second from left.
+A few of us meandered around, and all we could see were the trees and this creek (Keith Walker is second from left.
 Eric Johns of mrm is in Red.
 I'm on the far right).

 Believe it or not, this Valley in western Missouri, according to Joseph Smith, is the location where Adam and Eve went to after they were kicked out of the Garden of Eden.
 The Garden of Eden is nearby in another county.
 I don't know if the Mormon church knows exactly where it is.